Quantum reservoir neural network implementation on coherently coupled quantum oscillators

 We have shown that a simple superconducting circuit, composed of two coherently coupled quantum oscillators, can successfully implement quantum reservoir computing.
 This circuit has been exploited for quantum computing for years, and can be readily used to realize experimentally larger scale quantum reservoir computing.

-Compared to classical reservoir, quantum reservoir allows to encode neurons as basis states and obtain number of neurons exponential in the number of physical devices.
+Compared to classical reservoir, quantum reservoir allows to encode neurons as basis states and to obtain a number of neurons exponential in the number of physical devices.
 Furthermore, even though it was not the focus of this paper, where we processed classical data, numerical simulations of different quantum reservoirs have shown that quantum reservoirs can process input quantum states~\cite{Ghosh2019, Angelatos2020a} and simultaneously estimate their different properties, as well as perform quantum tomography~\cite{Ghosh2020}.
 This is particularly interesting in the age where quantum computing encodes information in quantum states and begins to produce more and more quantum data that will need to be automatically classified.

-Quantum reservoirs can be implemented on different quantum systems~\cite{Fujii2017, Ghosh2019, Angelatos2020a}.
+Quantum reservoirs can be implemented on different quantum systems~\cite{Fujii2017, Ghosh2019, Angelatos2020a, Nokkala2021, Govia2021a}.
 First works have naturally focused on qubits, as the most common quantum hardware~\cite{Fujii2017, Ghosh2019}.
 Nevertheless, quantum oscillators compared to qubits have a net advantage for scaling - they have an infinite number of basis states, compared to qubits that only have two - and they can be much more efficiently populated using resonant drives and coherent coupling.
-With just two quantum oscillators, we can populate up to 8 states in each oscillator with significant probability amplitudes, which yields a quantum reservoir with up to 64 neurons.
+With just two quantum oscillators, we can populate up to 9 states in each oscillator with significant probability amplitudes, which yields a quantum reservoir with up to 81 neurons.